What Goes with It? Assets and your Business Valuation

 Be sure the buyer understands the value of those things, and don’t forget to include them in your business valuation.
 Your business broker can also help you with this step.

-Are you located in California, and do you need a professional business valuation, or do you have questions?
+Is your business location in California, and do you need a professional business valuation, or do you have questions?
 Are you ready to sell your business, and are anxious to get the process started?
 We’d be happy to help here at Rogerson Business Services.
 Contact us today!